This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 Student dependants

-*Note - under new Home Office rules, you can use money held in an account that is solely in your dependant’s name as evidence that you have enough money to meet your own maintenance requirements for your Student visa application however, you must be applying for your visas at the same time
+*Note - under UKVI rules, you can use money held in an account that is solely in your dependant’s name as evidence that you have enough money to meet your own maintenance requirements for your Student Visa application however, you must be applying for your visas at the same time

-For the financial requirement for your dependant (Spouse, a child under 18 years old), you will need to show that there is at least £6,120 held for 28 days available for each dependant’s living costs.
-If your dependant's new visa will last for less than 9 months then you should only need to show that you have at least £680 available for each dependant for each month (including part months) that the new visa will be granted for.
+For the financial requirement for a dependant (spouse, child under 18 years old), you will need to show that there is at least £6,120 held for 28 days available for each dependant’s living costs.
+If your dependant's new visa will last for less than 9 months, then you should only need to show that you have at least £680 available for each dependant for each month (including part months) that the new visa will be granted for.

 For example: